-Environmental planning and management as a concept seeks to improve and protect environmental quality for both the project site and the neighbourhood through segregation of activities that are environmentally incompatible.
-Environmental planning and management integrates land use structure, social systems, regulatory law, environmental awareness and ethics.
+Environmental planning and management as a concept seek to improve and protect environmental quality for both the project site and the neighborhood through segregation of activities that are environmentally incompatible.
+Environmental planning and management integrate land use structure, social systems, regulatory law, environmental awareness and ethics.

-Environmental management plan (EMP) for development projects such as the proposed residential apartment complex development is aimed at providing a logical framework within which identified negative environmental impacts can be mitigated and monitored.
+Environmental management plan (EMP) for development projects such as the proposed residential development is aimed at providing a logical framework within which identified negative environmental impacts can be mitigated and monitored.
 In addition, EMP assigns responsibilities for action to various actors, and provides time frame within which mitigation measures can be done.